 1. Queenstown Hill

-Queenstown Hill is easily Queenstown’s most popular easy hike.
+The trail to Queenstown Hill is by far Queenstown’s most popular easy hike.
 Starting in Queenstown, the trail winds its way up Queenstown Hill until you reach the Basket of Dreams, a steel sculpture said to help inspire dreaming.
 From here, you can sit back and enjoy breathtaking views over Queenstown and Lake Wakatipu.

 Although technically the end of the official trail, you can continue up further to the real summit of Queenstown Hill.
 This only takes another 10 minutes and from the top, you’ll have panoramic views of Queenstown and the Remarkables Mountain Range.